jeckgr/path-integral/README.md

 # path-integral
 A program that directly calculates the path integral for an anharmonic oscillator.
+Outputs square modulus of a ground state wavefunction.